bigbagy/NLP-document-parsing-and-clustering/README.md

 ### Overall workflow

-Step 1, open and parse all documents located inside "files" folder
+Step 1, open and parse all documents located inside "/src/files" folder

 a dedicated parser is used to parse plain text from txt, docx, pptx, pdf files, return plain texts and file names